Archrios/CaloriEx-Yet-Another-Calorie-Tracker/README.md

 The task chosen to be implemented is: Test and design a class in your model package that is robust.

 The constructor of the Day class is now robust.

+##Phase 4: Task 3
+I originally planned to add more fields to Meal, such as nutritional values which is why Meal and Activity are separate classes even though they have the exact same functionality.
+Otherwise, I don't think there would be any refactoring I would do to improve my design since it is so basic and simple.
+My gui on the otherhand has many inner private classes that could refactored as outer classes, but the way it is implemented could cause a lot of coupling which is why I went the route of creating everything in one class